swarmee/partySearch/readme.md

 ```<./load-sample-data-using-curl>curl -H 'Content-Type: application/x-ndjson' -XPOST 'http://localhost:9200/real-estate-sales/sales/_bulk?pretty' --data-binary @real-estate-sales.sample.data.json```

 #### Simple Queries (event level characteristics)
 Querying attributes at the top level of the document structure is super simple.
 An example has been provided below.
 It searches for events with a transactionType of "Bank Initiated".
-You will note that it is using the transactionType.keyword field – which basically means it's doing an exact phase match.
+You will note that it is using the transactionType.keyword field – which basically means it's doing an exact phase match rather than a terms search.
 The query also illustrates; how to set the amount of data returned (default is 10 records), limit the fields returned, and sort the response data.

 ```<./dsl-queries>curl -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' -d @event-level-search.dsl```

 #### Simple Aggregations (event level characteristics)
 Aggregations at the top level of the document structure is also super simple.
 An example has been provided below.
 It aggregates the number of sales per month.
-You'll note that the response size has been set to zero, the reason being is that if you do not set the size to zero, ten documents will also be returned in the response.
+You'll note that the response size has been set to zero, the reason being is that if you do not set the size to zero, the reponse will include the requsted aggregation and ten documents.

 ```<./dsl-queries>curl -H 'Content-Type: application/json' -XGET 'http://localhost:9200/real-estate-sales/_search?pretty' -d @sales-per-month-aggregation.dsl```